 Most successful transfer applicants have a law school record that puts them at least in the top quarter of their class.
 We are particularly interested in admitting applicants who have specific reasons for wanting to be at Duke Law and seem likely to be active members of our community.
 Transfer applicants must have completed the entire first year of legal study at an ABA-approved law school with membership in the Association of American Law Schools, and must complete at least two years of study at Duke Law School.

 In addition, Duke Law School considers applications for visitor status, in which students are admitted to complete their final year of law school at Duke.
 However, their home school awards the degree and agrees to accept credits from Duke.

 The deadline for advanced standing applications is June 1.
 Indicate whether you are applying as a transfer (2L) or visiting (3L) student.
 Transfer applicants will receive no more than one year of academic credit toward a Duke Law degree for work completed at another law school.
 Final decisions are normally made by the end of July.
 Students with advanced standing are not eligible to apply for application fee waivers or Duke Law scholarships.
 Transfer and visitor applicants are not eligible to apply for dual degree programs.

 Duke University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
 Review the full policy to learn more.

-Duke LLM students are required to contact the Office of Admissions and schedule an appointment to discuss their options before submitting a transfer application.
+Duke LLM students are required to contact the Office of Admissions by email to receive special instructions before submitting a transfer application.